IndrajeetPatil/Advanced-R-exercises/_book/Functions.md

 #> # … with 241 more rows
 ```

-- How could you adapt the code to find all primitive functions?
+c.
+How could you adapt the code to find all primitive functions?

 ```r